giladaya/reaction-diffusion/README.md

 reaction-diffusion
 ==================

-Diffusion Reaction Simulation using the Gray-Scott model (non webgl)
+Reaction-diffusion simulation using the Gray-Scott model (non webgl)